USS David W. Taylor: History

 On 29 December 1944 she sailed from Ulithi for the air raids on the Bonins, bombarding Chichi Jima 5 January 1945.
 At 07:45 that day an underwater explosion, probably a mine, heavily damaged the ship and killed four men, but damage control brought her safely to Saipan 7 January under her own power.
 The ship continued to Hunter's Point Naval Shipyard, California, for an overhaul and repairs from 13 February to 7 May.

 Sailing from San Diego 15 May 1945 David W. Taylor bombarded Emidj Island on 18 June on her way to Okinawa, arriving 30 June.
 The destroyer operated with a task group off Okinawa.
 After Japan surrendered, the ship arrived at Takasu, Kyūshū, 4 September, as escort for a convoy carrying occupation troops.
 She covered the landings at Wakanoura Wan and Nagoya until sailing 31 October for San Diego, arriving 17 November.
 David W. Taylor was placed out of commission in reserve there 17 August 1946.

-Almirante Ferrandíz (D22)
+Almirante Ferrándiz (D22)

-On 15 May 1957, the destroyer was leased to Spain where she served in the Armada Española as Almirante Ferrandíz (D22).
+On 15 May 1957, the destroyer was leased to Spain where she served in the Armada Española as Almirante Ferrándiz (D22).
 Spain purchased the destroyer on 1 October 1972.
 The ship remained in service until 17 November 1987, when she was stricken and scrapped.